api3dao/signed-api/packages/airnode-feed/README.md

 ##### `triggers.signedApiUpdates[n]`

 Configuration for one of the signed API update triggers.
-Pusher periodically pushes the data to the signed API.
+Airnode feed periodically pushes the data to the signed API.
 The period is `2.5` seconds.

-Pusher only makes a single template request independently of the number of template IDs specified.
+Airnode feed only makes a single template request independently of the number of template IDs specified.
 This is to reduce the number of data provider calls.
 This implies that all of the templates in the trigger must use the same endpoint and parameters.
 You can use [OIS processing](https://dapi-docs.api3.org/reference/ois/latest/processing.html) to remove the parameters before making the request (using pre-processing) and later get the corresponding template value based on the endpoint parameters (using-processing).
 Refer to the [example configuration](./config) for details.

 ###### `signedApiName`